Ruth Davis (basketball)

-Ruth Davis (née Hamblin; born June 24, 1994) is a Canadian professional basketball player for the Barca CBS(W) of the LF Endesa (W).
+Ruth Davis (née Hamblin; born June 24, 1994) is a Canadian professional basketball player.
 She was drafted 18th overall by the Dallas Wings in the 2016 WNBA draft.
 Born in Smithers, British Columbia, she played college basketball for Oregon State.

 High school career

 Davis attended Houston Christian School in Houston, British Columbia, where she played basketball for coach Wendall Ewald.
 As a senior in 2011–12, she averaged 27 points, 13 rebounds and 11 blocks per game.
 Over her junior and senior years, she led the team to a combined 61–2 record and won back-to-back British Columbia Senior Girls 'A' Basketball Championships.

 College career

 As a freshman at Oregon State in 2012–13, Davis played in 28 games and averaged 4.4 points, 2.9 rebounds and 1.1 blocks in 13 minutes per game.
 She recorded 32 blocks on the season, which was ranked second on the team and the third-most in Oregon State freshman history.

 As a sophomore in 2013–14, Davis started all 35 games and averaged 9.5 points, 8.5 rebounds and 4.0 blocks per game.
 She set a school and Pac-12 single-season record with 141 blocks, tied for the 19th highest total in NCAA history.
 She also produced the first triple-double at Oregon State in 30 years on January 13 against Oregon with totals of 23 points, 12 rebounds and a school-record 10 blocks.
 At the season's end, she earned Pac-12 All-Defensive Team, All-Pac-12 Honorable Mention, first-team All-Pac-12 and Pac-12 All-Defensive Team honors.

 As a junior in 2014–15, Davis averaged 12.9 points and 8.6 rebounds per game, while leading the team with 122 blocks.
 Her 122 blocks was the second-highest single-season total in OSU history.
 She was subsequently named Pac-12 Player of the Year (media), Pac-12 Defensive Player of the Year (media and coaches) and All-Pac-12 (media and coaches).

 As a senior in 2015–16, Davis averaged 11.8 points and 10.0 rebounds per game, while starting all 37 games.
 She blocked 130 shots on the season to set the Pac-12 record for career blocks (425).
 She also set the Oregon State single-season record for rebounds with 370, thus setting the OSU career rebounding record with 1,027.
 At the season's end, she earned Pac-12 Scholar-Athlete of the Year, Pac-12 Defensive Player of the Year and first-team All-Pac-12.